visualizenews/corona/index.markdown

     On March 9, the Italian government decided to **lock-down the entire nation** in a desperate attempt to slow down the spreading of the disease.
   image: "/uploads/ 2020/03/09/red_zone_ext.png"
   hidden: false
+- template: text-blocks
+  title: But China was already fighting the virus
+  image: "/uploads/ 2020/03/07/chinese_gi.png"
+  text_block: "Official statements by the Chinese government to the World Health Organisation
+    reported that the first confirmed case had been diagnosed on **December 8**.
+However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.\n\nWhether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world. \n\nAs of today, China's case history is **the world's major benchmark** in terms of epidemiological data and timeline, and the main one experts are relying on to make forecasts and predictions."
+  hidden: false
 - template: chart
   show_title: true